H2CO3/MPOAuthiOS/README.txt

 Well, that's all you need to know about MPOAuthAPI.

 TODOs:
- - implement a method on MPOAuthAPI that works with a dictionary as params
  - support multipart/form-data methods for POST methods to enable uploading files (images to Twitter, sound files to soundcloud etc.)